|

 criticized Keaton for not being more charismatic and emotional.

-“truth, justice, and the American way”; rather, he’s about achieving
+“truth, justice, and the American way” like his Kryptonioan cousin.

 reciprocity for his deep emotional wounds.